bharrisau/rs-cortex/README.md

 rs-cortex
 ======

-Rust package for interacting with ARM Cortex-M microcontroller special registers
+Rust package for interacting with ARM Cortex-M microcontrollers